christinawoo/protein_damage_code/README.md

 ## `cN_cleavage`

-Analysis of Asn/Gln residues forming the C-terminal cyclic imide via internal cleavage mechanism (–18.015 Da).
-A table of cN internal cleavage PTM occurrences obtained from proteomics data was fed through the following scripts (in order):
+Analysis of Asn/Gln residues forming the C-terminal cyclic imide via intramolecular cleavage mechanism (semi-N tryptic peptides, –18.015 Da for N or Q at the peptide C-terminus).
+A table of cN PTM occurrences obtained from proteomics data was fed through the following scripts (in order):

 1. `scripts/fetch_pdb_data.ipynb` (Python)
 2. `scripts/relSESA_distance_calculation.py` (ChimeraX)